viadeo/kasper-framework/doc/source/manual/Develop with Kasper/Validation.rst

 To enable bean validation just add to your classpath an implementation like `hibernate-validator <http://www.hibernate.org/subprojects/validator.html>`_ and you are ready to go!

 The framework will take care of everything, it will ensure that the commands & queries are valid before submitting it to your command handler or query service.
-If they are not valid, the framework will constructor a QueryResult error, with the list of violations as error messages.
+If they are not valid, the framework will constructor a QueryResponse error, with the list of violations as error messages.

 .. code-block:: java